Tim55667757/PriceGenerator/README.md

 Also, you can manipulate with chart and adding lines or markers to the main chart.
 Use `markers` and `lines` parameters for it.

-`markers` is a list with custom series, where additional markers will place on main series. `None` by default.
+`markers` is a Pandas DataFrame with additional markers will place on main series. `None` by default.
 One marker is a custom symbol, e.g. ×, ↓ or ↑ or anyone else.
-Marker data must contain at least two columns.
+Markers dataframe must contain at least two columns.
 There are `datetime` with date and time and some markers columns (`markersUpper`, `markersCenter` or `markersLower`).
-Length of marker dataframes must be equal to the length of main candle series.
+Length of markers dataframe must be equal to the length of main candle series.

-`lines` is a list with custom series, where additional chart-lines will place on main series. `None` by default.
-Line data must contain at least two columns.
+`lines` is a list of Pandas DataFrames with additional chart-lines will place on main series. `None` by default.
+Every line data must contain at least two columns.
 There are `datetime` with date and time and `custom_line_name` with y-coordinates.
 Length of the chart-line dataframes must be equal to the length of main candle series.

 Example: